Non--adiabatic effects lead to the breakdown of the semi-classical phonon concept

-These works have cemented the idea that a classical description is formally equivalent to the more involved Many--Body approach, with the difference that \tddfpt\, relies on the change of the electronic density while MBPT requires to solve complicated equations written in terms of non--local phonon and electron Green's functions.
-This formal analogy between \tddfpt\, and MBPT has been mentioned in a recent review of F.\,Giustino~\cite{Giustino2017} where he writes: {\em The field--theoretical phonon self--energy is in agreement with the expression derived starting from time-dependent density-functional perturbation theory}.
+These works have cemented the idea that a description based on a semi--classical representation of the atomic degrees of freedom is formally equivalent to the more involved Many--Body approach, with the difference that FD--DFPT relies on the change of the electronic density while MBPT requires to solve complicated equations written in terms of non--local phonon and electron Green's functions.

-In this work I critically reexamine the classical phonon concept and formally extend its definition to the non--adiabatic regime.
-By using the linearized Ehrenfest equation of motion I will fully include the electronic response retardation in the time domain.
-The solution of the Ehrenfest dynamics, described by a second--order Volterra integro--differential equation, will formally define the classical phonon energy.
-This will be demonstrated to be real, meaning that small classical atomic oscillation never decay in time and the corresponding atomic dynamics is energy conserving, in agreement with the exact properties of the Ehrenfest classical approximation.
-I will conclude the work by introducing a quasi--particle representation of the phonon self--energy in order to analytically derive and compare the classical and quantistic phonon frequencies.
-I will show that the two solutions diverge as the MBPT phonon width increases thus demonstrating that non--adiabatic effects can be described only by using a fully quantistic approach.
+In this work I mathematically demonstrate that, within non--adiabatic Density Functional Perturbation Theory, phonon widths are strictly zero.
+This implies that semi--classical atomic oscillations never decay in time, even when they are resonant with quantistic electron--hole pairs.
+I show that an infinite phonon lifetime is necessary to ensure that the dynamics conserves the total energy.
+The FD--DFPT approach will be demonstrated to correspond to the energy violating, and thus nonphysical, solution of the \amend{time--dependent\,(TD)} DFPT equation.
+I conclude the work by comparing the TD--DFPT and MBPT phonon frequencies.
+I show that the two solutions diverge as the MBPT phonon width increases thus demonstrating that non--adiabatic effects can be described only by using a fully quantistic approach.